jessikea/mySQL-employee-tracker/README.md

 # mySQL-employee-tracker## Description

 Using Node.js, Inquirer, and MySQL, this command-line application was created to manage a company's employee database.
+User can view all employees, departments, and change the data using the up and down arrow keys in the console.
+Adding and removing data is also available.

 ## Table of Contents